 The rotary attachment is now installed into the fiber system.
-Use the adjustment port on the rotary head to open and close the jaws of the rotary as shown:
+Use the provided "T" tool to open and close the jaws of the rotary as shown:

 This concludes the rotary attachment installation.

 Appendix C: Warranty Information

 Warranty

 Within the first 30 days, Full Spectrum Laser will replace or repair any defective parts free of charge and pay for ground shipping of parts if you paid FSL for shipping.
 Overnight shipping is available at extra charge.
 If you picked up in person or used your own shipping methods, FSL considers the parts to be sold FOB our warehouse and you must arrange your own shipping or pickup replacement parts as FSL did not make the original shipping arrangements.